Art and Design

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.

-We want all children to achieve within art and design and to know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+We want all children to achieve within art and design and to know how art and design both reflect and shape history, and contribute to the culture, creativity and wealth of both our nation and others.
 We are committed to ensuring that all children are able to use their experiences to help them to develop their understanding of the diverse roles and functions of art and design in the locality and in the wider world.

 Art and Design Curriculum Implementation

-The knowledge and skills that pupils will develop throughout each art unit are mapped across each year group and throughout the school to ensure the curriculum is covered and the skills and knowledge taught are progressive from year group to year group.
+The knowledge and skills that pupils will develop throughout each art unit are mapped across each year group and throughout the school to ensure the skills and knowledge taught are progressive across the key stage.
 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 This enables links to other curriculum areas, with children developing a knowledge of individual artists as well as individual works and art movements.

-Lessons are taught in units on a half-termly basis.
-Art lessons are taught at least fortnightly in order to maintain continuity and to allow children to develop and revisit learnt skills.
-Units begin with a recap of prior knowledge.
-Children’s knowledge of colour theory is always re-visited at the beginning of a painting unit.
-Existing pieces of art are studied, along with the artists.
-Sketches are made from existing works, necessary skills are developed, and a final piece is composed, whereby children apply the skills and knowledge taught.
+Lessons are taught weekly on a half-termly basis in order to maintain continuity and to allow children to develop and revisit learnt skills.
+Each unit focuses on at least one of the main elements of art to allow children to learn about and explore each element in depth (e.g. colour, shape, tone).
+Each lesson then begins with a recap of prior knowledge, for example, colour theory is re-visited during a painting unit.
+A range of existing pieces of art are studied, along with the artists.
+Sketches are made from existing works, necessary skills are developed, and a final piece is composed, whereby children apply the skills and knowledge taught in an original way.
 Evaluation of artwork is a strong focus within our art curriculum and children are given ample time to reflect on the strengths of their work and on their areas of improvement.
 All artwork is documented in sketchbooks.
 Children are provided with timely and constructive feedback and suggestions for next steps, so that they can further improve their work and to ensure skills are being developed and progress made.

-More able children are challenged to think more deeply about the concepts and apply them to unfamiliar contexts.
+Children are also challenged to think more deeply about the concepts and apply them to unfamiliar contexts.
 This supports children to develop their critical thinking skills, with children of all abilities challenged to reason and think deeply about concepts related to art and design.

-Please see the PDF below which outlines the skills, knowledge and understanding within art and design for each individual year group.
+Please see the overview below which outlines the knowledge and understanding within art and design for each individual year group.

 Art and Design Curriculum Impact

-Formative assessment in art and design takes place during each lesson.
-Oral feedback is provided to pupils as well as written feedback in sketchbooks.
-Misconceptions are addressed and staff use the next lesson to ensure that children have the opportunity to work through their misconceptions and continue to apply the skills learnt.
+Formative assessment in art and design takes place during each lesson and oral feedback is provided to pupils.
+Misconceptions are addressed and staff use the next lesson to ensure that children have the opportunity to work through their misconceptions and continue to apply the knowledge learnt.

 Planning is informed by assessment in order to enable all children to progress.
 Children’s understanding of topic-linked vocabulary is assessed before and after units are taught – this is often the focus for pupil conferencing, so that the impact of the curriculum can be measured.
 Year teams will discuss and review learning outcomes together in order to agree the next steps for children – each teacher will personalise learning for their own pupils.